SS5077 - Religion and Education in Contemporary Society (2020/21)

 The module will also look at theoretical positions within the theology of religions, by which thinkers affiliated to the main religious traditions in the UK (and elsewhere) have attempted to explain and conceptualise the existence of other faiths, as well as secular outlooks (exclusivism, inclusivism and pluralism), in order to consider the extent to which any of these positions might provide useful standpoints for overcoming the challenges of teaching RE in a multi-faith, but predominantly secular society.
 The function of religious communities in passing on beliefs, values and patterns of feeling from one generation to the next will be addressed in relation to the broader agenda of a liberal society, and the latter’s concern to provide a neutral conception of law, politics and other modes of cultural activity that, in theory, aspires to minimise conflict with the more concrete set of beliefs and values adhered to by specific religious communities.
-The rise of faith schools will be considered in this context, and the criticisms they have elicited in relation to issues concerning the conflict between religious and scientific accounts of cosmology, as well as ethical issues concerning tolerance, among others.
+LO2,LO3,LO4

-The module will be taught in weekly sessions that combine lectures, seminar discussion and small group activities, plus additional scheduled online or face-to-face tutorials.
+The module will be taught in weekly sessions that combine lectures, seminar discussion and small group activities, plus additional scheduled tutorials.
 Lecture summaries will be available on Weblearn along with other electronic resources that support the course.

 Weekly sessions including seminars, lectures, tutorials and blended learning will add up to a total contact time of 45 hours.
 In addition to this, students will be expected to undertake at least six hours devoted to the course each week, combining reading and writing related to the module.

 On successful completion of this module students will be able to:

 1. Understand the status of RE as part of the Basic rather than National Curriculum

-2. Critically assess the effectiveness of specific pedagogies of teaching RE in relation to its twofold Attainment Targets
+2. Critically assess the rationale for pedagogies of RE in relation to its twofold Attainment Targets

 3. Develop strategic responses to difficulties related to teaching RE in a multi-faith society